AI Answering Service For Dentists

 Emergency calls mix with routine traffic and create chaos.

-AfterUrgent issues are identified quickly and routed according to your practice flow.
+AfterUrgent issues are identified quickly and sent into the right practice flow.

 Staff lose time bouncing between patients and repetitive phone work.